metonymic-smokey/couchgres/migrate/README.md

  }
 ]
 ```
-3. Run `go run default.go`.
+3. Run `go run default.go -mode=app` or `go run default.go -mode=docker`.
 This can take a few minutes to run with buckets with more than 5000 documents.